Ukrainian refugee crisis: Moldova

 Moldova was among the first countries to receive refugees from the Odesa and Vinnytsia regions.
 Moldovan authorities have activated a centre for crisis management to facilitate accommodation and humanitarian relief for refugees.
 As of 26 July, 549,333 Ukrainian refugees had entered Moldova.
 Prime Minister of Moldova Natalia Gavrilița said on 5 April that 100,000 refugees are staying in Moldova, with almost half of them being children.
 On 11 April, the UN said that Moldova was "hosting an estimated 95,000 Ukrainians."
 According to Médecins Sans Frontières, the majority of refugees who do not stay continue on to Romania, Poland or other European countries.

 Moldova received the highest number of refugees per capita of any country despite being one of Europe's poorest countries.
 According to Middle East Eye, this has led to social tensions, and international aid was deemed crucial to help Moldovan institutions handle the influx of refugees.
 On 22 March, the Financial Times estimated that 4% of the Moldovan population were currently refugees, and reported that the government of Moldova had requested financial aid to cope with the emergency.
 At a conference in Berlin on 5 April, Germany and several partners, including France, Romania and the European Union, agreed to provide €659.5 million in aid to Moldova.

 Moldova has a critical view of Russia's invasion, due to its own internal conflict with Russian-backed Transnistria.
 The government of Moldova is providing free bus rides, and Romania has assisted Moldova with moving people onwards into Romania, in order to relieve the pressure in Moldova.
 On 12 March, Germany agreed to take 2,500 refugees who were in Moldova.
 On 5 March, Germany announced it will take an additional 12,000 refugees.

 Some Ukrainian refugees have also gone to the unrecognized breakaway state of Transnistria.
 The state-owned newspaper Novosti Pridnestrovya reported on 4 April that a total of around 27,300 Ukrainian citizens had arrived in Transnistria, of whom 21,000 had applied for temporary residence permits.

 Slovakia

 As of 8 March, Slovakia had taken in over 140,000 people.
 By 26 July, 627,555 Ukrainian refugees had entered Slovakia.
-However, most of the refugees continued further west, mainly to the Czech Republic, the country that now hosts the largest number of Ukrainian refugees per capita of any European country.
+However, most of the refugees continued further west, mainly to the Czech Republic.
 About 80,000 refugees have settled so far in Slovakia.